tc39/notes/es7/2016-01/jan-28.md

 - Remove Reflect.enumerate, contingent on further information from Tom

-************** Response from Tom: **************

-A few things come to mind:

-1) Faithful virtualization of the prototype chain.
-We decided that the Proxy should always be in control of operations involving prototype inheritance.
-This includes has, get, set and enumerate.
-For all of these operations, when executed on a normal object, they will walk the prototype chain until they hit a Proxy.
-After that point, full control is delegated to the Proxy.
-If a Proxy would only be able to override get() and set() but not enumerate(), this may lead to inconsistencies (without an enumerate() trap, the VM will have to externally walk the prototype chain of the Proxy via getPrototypeOf()).

-2) When we designed Proxies originally, we made the design decision to map many built-in operations directly to specific traps, even if these operations could be expressed in terms of more fundamental operations (get, set, has, enumerate are all examples here).
-The design argument here was always improved performance by reducing the number of temporary allocations.

-Much later in the design, others started pushing back on the number of traps, leading us to reconsider some traps, e.g. I recall the "hasOwn" trap was dropped in favor of checking whether (getOwnProperty() !== undefined), even though it is strictly less efficient.
-I don't have a view on the actual cost of expressing enumerate() in terms of lower-level MOP operations, but it seems obvious that there will be more allocation costs involved.
-The question is then: if enumerate() gets dropped on these grounds, why not get(), set() and has()?

-3) As far as I recall, enumerate() is the only trap that actually returns an *iterator* over the property names, allowing efficient virtualization of objects with a large (or potentially, infinite) number of properties.
-The only other trap that returns a list of property keys, "ownKeys", returns a manifest array of property names.

-4) enumerate() had weaker invariants than ownKeys() [just like all the traps that deal with prototype inheritance, since a frozen object can still inherit from a non-frozen object, leading to weaker observable invariants in general].
-If one would express for-in in terms of repeated calls to ownKeys(), the invariant check overhead may be substantial compared to just calling enumerate().

-Unless there are really good reasons to get rid of enumerate(), I think it should remain in.
-For me, (1) and (3) are the killer arguments: consistency with has(),get(),set() and efficient enumeration via iteration.

-Feel free to forward this mail to TC39.
-I'm happy to engage in follow-up discussions, just ping me when needed.

-*********************************************************

 ## 8 Ecma 402, Edition 3, Advance stage 2

 (Zibi Braniecki)